niiholmes/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2. File 2-groups is  a shell script that prints all the group(s) the current user is part of.
 3. File 3-new_owner changes ownership of the file hello to the user betty.
 4. File 4-empty creates an empty file called hello.
+5. File 5-execute adds execute permissions to owner of file hello.